-The SEND Code of Practice 2015 says that mainstream schools must ensure that children and young people with SEN engage in the activities of the school alongside pupils who do not have SEN. (6.2)
+The SEND Code of Practice 2015 says that mainstream schools must ensure that children and young people with Special Educational Needs and / or disability (SEND) engage in the activities of the school alongside pupils who do not have SEND.
+(6.2)

 Part 6 of the Equality Act 2010 sets out the duties for education settings to make ‘reasonable adjustments’ for children and young people with disabilities.